aeglon97/AB-Test-Results/README.md

 - Multicollinearity
 - Accounting for Simpson's Paradox

-*-This project is part of Udacity's Data Analyst Nanodegree program*
+*-This project is part of Udacity's Data Analyst Nanodegree program.*